 The Handbook of Dynamic Data Driven Applications Systems establishes an authoritative reference of DDDAS, pioneered by Dr. Darema and the co-authors for researchers and practitioners developing DDDAS technologies.

-Call for Chapter Submissions for DDDAS-Book-II — Handbook on Dynamic Data Drive Application Systems (DDDAS) (Vol. II)
+DDDAS-Book-I – 2nd edition — Handbook on Dynamic Data Drive Application Systems (DDDAS) (Vol. I 2ND EDITION)

 DDDAS In The News

 - Digital twins: A personalized future of computing for complex systems | Karen Willcox | TEDxUTAustin